JuliaHealth/HealthBase.jl/docs/src/quickstart.md

 ht.source.gender_label = gender_labels
 ```

-### Compress sparse categories (optional)
+### Compress sparse categories

-Group infrequent levels into a single label (e.g. "Other") so downstream models aren’t overwhelmed by very rare categories.
+Group rare values into an "Other" category so they don’t overwhelm your model.

 ```julia
 ht_compressed = apply_vocabulary_compression(ht_mapped; cols = [:race_concept_id], min_freq = 2, other_label = "Other")